Bylaws of Arkansas Association of Conservation Districts

 B. The 1st Vice President, 2nd Vice President, Secretary/Treasurer shall each perform the duties customarily performed by holders of their respective offices, and such other functions as the President or the Executive Board may assign.
 The 1st Vice President shall become President if for any reason a vacancy shall occur in the office of President.
 The 2nd Vice President shall become 1st Vice President should a vacancy occur in the office of 1st Vice President.

 C. The Secretary/Treasurer shall oversee the deposit of all funds that come into his/her possession in a bank selected by the Executive Board and, in accordance with the approved budget or upon authorization by the Board or the President, review all disbursements by check therefrom for the necessary expenses of the Association.
 Checks shall be signed by two authorized representatives of the Association.
 The fiscal year for the Association shall be January 1 through December 31.The Secretary/Treasurer will engage the services of a Certified Public Accountant to perform an annual review of receipts and disbursements of the Association's finances.
-Upon completion of the review of the receipts and disbursements an Agreed Upon Procedure Report will be completed and provided to the Executive Board.
+Upon completion of the review of the receipts and disbursements an Audit will be completed and provided to the Executive Board.
 The Board may request a bond conditioned upon the faithful performance of the Secretary/Treasurer's duties, in such form and amount as they shall prescribe, and the premium for the bond shall be paid out of the funds of the Association.
 The Secretary/Treasurer shall serve as Chairperson of the Finance Committee.

 ARTICLE 10.
 AREA ORGANIZATION.
 The Districts within each of the seven designated areas shall hold annual meetings, with the assistance of the Area President, and at a time and place designated by him after consultation with the Districts in the area.
 The Area shall have the authority to adopt its own by-laws that are consistent with AACD by-laws and Area by-laws shall be sent to the AACD Office for filing.